 Prospective graduate students are welcomed and encouraged to visit, and it is suggested that prospective students visit during the school year, when students and faculty are present.
 Studios are in session Monday, Wednesday, and Friday afternoons.
 The Architecture Graduate Programs host Graduate Open Houses in the fall (in October or early November) for prospective graduate students and in the spring (in late March or early April) for prospective admitted and wait-listed applicants.
 Architecture open houses include presentations and questions and answer opportunities about our graduate programs, and tours of Lee Hall.
 For campus tours and parking information, please see the university Visitor's webpage.

-The Graduate Program Spring Open House for admitted and wait-listed applicants is at 10:30 AM, meeting in Lee Hall III, and includes lunch.
-If you will attend an Open House, we require your RSVP in advance; please send your RSVP to Michelle McLane, Student Services Coordinator, at firstname.lastname@example.org.
+The Graduate Program Spring Open House for admitted and wait-listed applicants is at 10:00 AM, meeting in Lee Hall III, and includes lunch.
+If you will attend the Open House, we require your RSVP in advance; please send your RSVP to Michelle McLane, Student Services Coordinator, at email@example.com.
 For more information, see information for prospective graduate students below.

 Clemson School of Architecture offers a Master of Science in Architecture (MS in Architecture) degree and participates in Clemson's interdisciplinary Ph.D.
 Program in Planning, Design + the Built Environment (PhD in PDBE).
 For more information about these courses of study, please visit our MS in Architecture webpage and the Planning, Design + the Built Environment website.